NodeBE4/opinion/_posts/2023-02-27-theoryofdoom.md

 Also, brigading will result in a permanent ban (and already has, on multiple occasions).
 We can see whether you have a history of posting in this subreddit, too.

+----- __482.9__ -----2023-02-27 15:13:07+08:00:

+That's a large part of why it wouldn't matter if masks could be shown effective in a controlled setting.

+If people won't comply, the intervention won't work.
+No matter what it is.

+This is a big problem with prescription drugs.